inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 ..
 Ethernet Virtual Local Area Networks (VLANs) separate physical networks into virtual networks at the data link layer level, so that virtual LANs behave as if they were physically separate LANs.

-This showcase demonstrates the VLAN support of INET's modular Ethernet model.
+This showcase demonstrates the Virtual Local Area Network (VLAN) support of INET's modular Ethernet model.

-Ethernet Virtual Local Area Networks (VLANs) are physical Ethernet networks separated into virtual networks at the data link layer level, so that virtual LANs behave as if they were physically separate LANs.
+**V1** Ethernet VLANs are physical Ethernet networks separated into virtual networks at the data link layer, so that virtual LANs behave as if they were physically separate LANs.

+**V2** Physical Ethernet networks can be separated into virtual networks at the data link layer, so that these virtual LANs behave as if they were physically separate LANs.

 ..
 The Model